A Systematic Analysis of Higher Education on Software Engineering in the Netherlands: Findings per Knowledge Area ( )

 A minority of courses utilises seminars as learning objectives evaluation (6/19), while only one course, namely the already mentioned \SEM\ at \TUD, has a maintenance component as part of an introductory course on SE.

-When we examine the word cloud extracted from the signature courses, we observe that `software', `software evolution' and `software system' are by far the most significant words, followed by `quality' (maintenance is advocated as a key determinant of software quality), and `metric' (used to measure quality).
+When we examine the most common words in the signature courses (\autoref{tab:top-words-1}, fifth column), we observe that `software', `software evolution' and `software system' are by far the most significant words, followed by `quality' (maintenance is advocated as a key determinant of software quality), and `metric' (used to measure quality).
 The following keywords refer to the use of `techniques', the relationship to `code', and the existence of `tools' to perform maintenance.